5 Blog Post 5 Community Feedback Summary

 An assumption was made that if a respondent rated the option favorably, they also felt favorably about the attribute that weighed most heavily in their rating.
 Conversely, if a respondent rated an option negatively, it is assumed that they felt negatively about the attribute they selected as weighing most heavily in their rating.

-Following are summaries of the like/neutral/dislike attribute analysis for the question: “Which attribute weighed most heavily in your overall rating [for this option]”?
+Following are summaries of the like/neutral/dislike attribute analysis for the question: “Which attribute weighed most heavily in your overall rating ”?

 Option 1